hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/date-and-time/introduction-to-date-and-time-fns.rst

 Excel-Compatible Date And Time Functions
 ========================================

-The following Excel-compatible date and time functions are implemented in Hypernumbers:
+The following Excel-compatible date and time functions are implemented in Vixo:

 .. toctree::
    :maxdepth: 1